dice-group/feasible/README.md

 For example,
 java -jar feasible.jar -f DBpedia3.5.1-CleanQueries.txt -n 5

 will generate a benchmark of 5 qeuries from DBpedia log.
-The queries can be of form SELECT, CONSTRUCT, ASK, and DESCRIBE.
+The queries can be of form SELECT, CONSTRUCT, ASK, or DESCRIBE.

+java -jar feasible.jar -f DBpedia3.5.1-CleanQueries.txt -n 5 -tf "SELECT"

+will generate only SELECT queries benchmark of size 5 from DBpedia log.

 java -Xmx16g -jar feasible.jar -f SWDF-CleanQueries.txt -n 15 -cf "(OPTIONAL AND DISTINCT) OR (UNION)" -ff "(ResultSize >= 100 AND TriplePatternsCount >= 2 AND TriplePatternsCount <= 5)" -tf "SELECT OR CONSTRUCT"